Joseph Freeman (writer): Career

 In 1940, Freeman returned to the ACLU for a second stint as its publicity director, working in that capacity until 1942.
-He then moved into radio, working on the editorial staff of a news program called "Information Please."
+He then moved into radio, working on the editorial staff of a news program called Information Please.

-From 1948 until 1961, Freeman worked in the private sector in the field of public relations, employed by the firms of Edward L. Bernays (1948-1952) and Executive Research, Inc. (1952-1961).
+From 1948 until 1961, Freeman worked in the private sector in the field of public relations, employed by the firms of Edward L. Bernays (1948–1952) and Executive Research, Inc. (1952–1961).

 Personal life and death

 In 1929, while working for TASS in Mexico, Freeman met and married Ione Robinson, an American painter who modeled for and studied under Diego Rivera.
 They divorced in 1931.

 Freeman married American journalist, abstract painter, and art critic, Charmion von Wiegand, in 1932 or 1934, in New York.

 Joseph Freeman died on August 8, 1965.
-He was 67 years old at the time of his death.
+He was 67 years old.

 Legacy

 Some of Freeman's papers, consisting of 4 linear feet of material, are housed in the Rare Book and Manuscript Library of Columbia University in New York City.